Modest-code/MatchGameJs/README.md

 # JsMatchGame
-A simple match game in javascript
+A simple match game in javascript: making html with the javascript